aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Mvc-Core.md

 * Go to `*.Core`  project.
 Open `AppSettingProvider.cs`

-  *  Add function  named `GetThemeXSettings`  which return ThemeX settings.
-(Where you turn back settings.
-If you did same changes in `ThemeDefaultUiCustomizer.cs` , return that settings too.)
+  *  Add a function named `GetThemeXSettings` which returns ThemeX settings.

   * Call it in `GetSettingDefinitions` function